Ministry of Adult Education and Faith Formation

 Lenten Video Presentations 2013

-Come even if you don’t have time to read the novel as you will learn from the various perspectives of others.
-Participants bring a dish for the light pot-luck lunch served mid-way through the discussion.
+Not all participants have read the novel before the discussion, but come to learn from the various perspectives of those who have.
+Those who attend bring a dish to share at the pot-luck lunch served mid-way through the discussion.

 DIVORCE AND BEYOND, a program of support for men and women who are divorced.
 The session discusses: the process of divorce, self-image, stress, anger, blame & guilt, loneliness, forgiveness, happiness and pathways to growth.
 Led by experienced facilitators who have moved beyond the cycle of anger and grief to discover “new life”, participants will experience hope and healing through listening and sharing with others.